lukensmall/pkg_ping/README.md

 -vvvv (an additional -v) will also show dns lookup output if -d is not used.
 It will temporarily print a * with less -v's to indicate dns caching.
       Further -v arguments are ignored

+-vvvvv (an additional -v) will also print out the freshly downloaded raw mirror list.
+It will also print out the first successful SHA256 file or time file it downloads.

 -V will stop all output except error messages.
 It overrides all -v instances.
    It's useful I suppose, if run from a script or daemon as root so that it writes the result to file.